15 Toxic Work Environment Signs You Should Never Ignore

 Don't ignore the signs of a toxic work environment.
 That emotional labor becomes part of the workday, whether anyone acknowledges it or not.
 And the longer you stay in that environment, the more it chips away at your standard, your energy, and your sense of self.

-Sometimes dysfunction is wrapped in professionalism.
+Sometimes dysfunction at work is wrapped in professionalism.

 Did you thrive because you had mentorship, clear goals, and psychological safety?
 Or did you survive in a system of a toxic work environment that had you constantly navigating unclear leadership and shifting expectations?